 Request Parameters

-For each Parameter being received, the ‘Parameter Manager Panel’ is used to define various characteristic of the Parameter as well has how each Parameter must be handled by the GLU.Engine.
-Use the ‘Add Parameters’ button under the ‘Parameters Panel’ to add Parameters for the applicable Request.
+For each parameter being received, the ‘Parameter Manager Panel’ serves as the tool to define various characteristics and specify how each parameter should be handled by the GLU.Engine.
+To add parameters for the relevant request, simply use the ‘Add Parameters’ button located under the ‘Parameters Panel’.

 See the next major section for details on Parameter Types and Validation Rules.